stefan-niedermann/nextcloud-tables/README.md

 ***This app is currently under heavy development.
 It is not yet able to view or manage data.
 Use at your own risc!***

+## ⛔ Limitations

+- Viewing cell data is not possible yet
+- Can still handle 1000 rows at most
+- No write access
+- Sync only on Wi-Fi has no effect yet
+- Does not yet apply the theme of the used Nextcloud instance
+- Visual glitches like wrong colors

 # Nextcloud Tables for Android

 [![Android CI](https://github.com/stefan-niedermann/nextcloud-tables/workflows/Android%20CI/badge.svg)](https://github.com/stefan-niedermann/nextcloud-tables/actions)